zannkuamlaw/mlaw-insight/pages/about-us.md

 second_nav_title: About Us
 ---

-Insight MinLaw: Uncover the Stories Inside MinLaw
+Uncover the Stories Inside MinLaw
 ---

 We aim to demystify legal speak to ensure that Singapore’s legal framework is clear and transparent to all.

 In line with our vision, “A trusted legal system, a trusted Singapore”, MinLaw believes that keeping the legal industry and community abreast with latest trends and developments, as well as staying relevant, upholds a strong foundation for an evolving Singapore.

-What the Ministry of Law does:
+What We Do:
 ---

 The Ministry of Law plays the following key roles: